I originally published this article online nearly four years ago, and believe it’s important to repost for anyone who may not have read it.

 3. Personal care and household products

 While smoking is an obvious danger, radon gas is odorless and colorless, and worst of all, radioactive.
 Originating from rocks, soil, and dirt, radon can get trapped in houses or buildings and pollute indoor air.
 Radon is a known carcinogen and listed as the second cause of lung cancer after smoking, according to the WHO report.
-It is also the number one cause of lung cancer among non-smokers, according to EPA estimates.
+It is also the number one cause of lung cancer among non-smokers, as EPA estimates.
 The potential hazards posed by exposure to indoor radon gas is still of great concern worldwide.

 Many consumer products make our homes and work places unsafe, including those we take for granted, such as chemically formulated personal care products, indoor pest control products, and household cleaners.
 Noticeably, cleaning products are the leading cause of toxic air pollution in our homes, according to the Consumers Guide to Effective Environmental Choices published by the Union of Concerned Scientists.
 Ironically, household cleaning products are the most common yet most overlooked source of exposure to cancer-causing substances.

-Increasing evidence indicates cancer causing chemicals and toxins in our environment trigger cancer cells to grow out of control.
+Increasing evidence indicates cancer-causing chemicals and toxins in our environment trigger cancer cells to grow out of control.
 Furthermore, air pollutants can cause birth defects, not to mention other health complications such as allergic reactions, skin burns, eye irritation, breathing problems, and endocrine disorders.
 So, it is important for us to seriously reconsider household cleaning supplies.
 A smell of “freshness” and satisfaction from clean settings can mask hazardous substances that bring long-term harm to human health.

 To reduce cancer risk factors that you can control, take the following measures to limit your exposure to indoor air pollutants and make your home safe: